japila-books/apache-spark-internals/docs/configuration-properties.md

 **Master URL** of the cluster manager to connect the Spark application to

+## <span id="spark.memory.fraction"> spark.memory.fraction

+Fraction of JVM heap space used for execution and storage.

+Default: `0.6`

+The lower the more frequent spills and cached data eviction.
+The purpose of this config is to set aside memory for internal metadata, user data structures, and imprecise size estimation in the case of sparse, unusually large records.
+Leaving this at the default value is recommended.

 ## <span id="spark.memory.offHeap.enabled"><span id="MEMORY_OFFHEAP_ENABLED"> spark.memory.offHeap.enabled

 Controls whether Tungsten memory will be allocated on the JVM heap (`false`) or off-heap (`true` / using `sun.misc.Unsafe`).